-Eight Hundred in Convention With Col-Breckepridge as the Main Orator-His Reappearance in Public Life the Occasion for One of His Best Oratorical Efforts - The Delegates Selected at
+Eight Hundred in Convention With Col. Breckenridge as the Main Orator-His Reappearance in Public Life the Occasion for One of His Best Oratorical Efforts - The Delegates Selected at Large.

 Kentucky Sound Money Democrats.
-LOUISVII.LE, Ky., Aug.
-22 .- Kentucky Democrats who are not in sympathy with the Chicago platform raised their standard yesterday, and the Bourbon state will lead the procession to Indianapola.
-The conven-tion which met at Music hall con-tained some 300 delegates, who filled the central portion of the hall set apart for them, while on the stage were many of the men who have fought Democracy's battles in the state for a quarter of a century.
+LOUISVILLE, Ky., Aug.
+22.- Ken-tucky Democrats who are not in sympathy with the Chicago platform raised their standard yesterday, and the Bourbon state will lead the procession to Indianapolis.
+The convention which met at Music hall contained some 300 delegates, who filled the central portion of the hall set apart for them, while on the stage were many of the men who have fought Democracy's battles in the state for a quarter of a century.
 Two seasions were held.
 In the afternoon temporary organization was effected.
-The selections of the various districts for committee, electors and delegates were presented and an address was delivered by Colonel W. C. P. Breckinridge that aroused a whirlwind of enthusiasm.
-The eloquent colonel's reappearance into public life was the occasion for one of his best efforts.
-He pitched into the Chicago platform with might and main, and declared it was the duty of Kanneker. duty of Kentucky Democrate to com-pass the defeat of Bryan and Sewell, whose election, he declared, would be the greatest calamity that could be fall the neople of this country.

-The platform, which was unanimously adopted, aroused frequent outbursts of enthusiasm.
-It was a severe arraignment of the Chicago platform, which was delegant to be translation. which was declared to be "revolution-ary and destructive of Democratic principles."
-The candidates were denounced, Mr. Bryan as a Populist and Mr. Sewall as a "subsidized shipbuilder, and a high protectionist."
-It contains a strong presentation of the principles to enunciate which the gathering was called a principles to enunciate which the principles " gathering was called, namely, the maintenance of an honest and stable currency on a gold standard; a tariff for revenue only; low taxation and economical expenditure, civil service reform, the duty of the government to protect the citizen and property from lawlessness, an independent and unintimidated judiciary, the condem-nation of "special privileges, sumptu-ary legislation, governmental favorit-ism, bounties and other forms of paternalism and Populism," and a hearty indorsement of the national Democratic administration.
-Every mention of Cleveland or Carlisle during the afternoon or evening was greeted with an outburst of applause.
+The selections of the various districts for committee, electors and delegates were presented and an address was delivered by Col-onel W. C. P. Breckinridge that aroused a whirlwind of enthusiasm.
+The eloquent colonel's reappearance The eloquent colonel's reappearance into public life was the occasion for one of his best efforts.
+He pitched into the Chicago platform with might and main, and declared it was the duty of Kentucky Democrats to com-pass the defeat of Bryan and Sewall, whose election, he declared, would be the greatest calamity that could be-fail the people of this country.
+The platform, which was unani-mously adopted, aroused frequent out-bursts of enthusiasm.
+It was a severe arraignment of the Chicage platform, arraignment of the Chicage platform, which was declared to be "revolution-ary and destructive of Democratic principles."
+The candidates were de-nounced, Mr. Bryan as a Populist and Mr. Sewall as a "subsidized ship-builder, and a high protectionist."
+It contains a strong presentation of the principles to enunciate which the gathering was called, namely, the maintenance of an honest and stable maintenance of an indust and stable currency on a gold standard; a tariff for revenue only; low taxation and economical expenditure, civil service reform, the duty of the government to protect the citizen and property from lawlessness, an independent and unintimidated judiciary, the condem-nation of "special privileges, sumptu-ary legislation, governments of sortit. ary legislation, governmental favorit-ism, bounties and other forms of pa-ternalism and Populism," and a hearty indorsement of the national Democratic administration.
+Every mention of Cleveland or Carlisle during the afternoon or evening was eted with an outburst of applause.

 The delegates at large are Gen. S. B. Buckner, A. J. Carroll, W. P. C. Breckinridge and W. F. Browder.